 I decided to take a quick break from building my workbench to try out my new lathe.
 Turning is something I haven't done in over thirty years.
 In fact Pam was reminding me that the turning I did was on the coffee table and end tables that we had in our first apartment when we got married in 1971.
 This is my first project on my new lathe and I am pleased at how well my skills are coming back to me.
 Yes, I'm very rusty but I'm sure I'll be able to get better.
 I'm sorry about the length of the video.
 I was so excited about how well the handle came out considering how long it's been.
 This video was entered in the #TOOLMAKE18 contest by Mitch Peacock on YouTube.

-Coming.
+Coming - Not sure when.
 When I finally decided that I needed to stop everything and fix up my workshop I was in the middle of this table project.
-It's a table with a cherry base and myrtle wood top, shelf and drawer front.
+It's a table with a walnut base and myrtle wood top, shelf and perhaps the drawer front.
 At least that's the plan.
 As soon as possible I'll get back to it and show the table here.
 It will be a while unless I decide to do it in small segments which I'm considering.

 Ice Cream Scoop